PixelShake92/Super-Meat-Boy-AP/README.md

 This project is not affiliated with or endorsed by Team Meat.
 Super Meat Boy is a trademark of Team Meat.

-This is a fan-made tool for use with the Archipelago multiworld randomizer framework.
+This is a fan-made tool for use with the Archipelago multiworld randomiser framework.